Undergraduate Certificate in Corrections

 |JUST A211||Introduction to Restorative Justice||3|

 |Arguing Across Contexts|

-A total of 31 credits is required for this certificate.
+A minimum of 30 credits is required for this certificate.

 Program Student Learning Outcomes